andrii-kovalskyi02/pokemove-explorer-assignment/README.md

 4. **Explore the App**: Open your web browser and visit http://localhost:5173 to begin exploring and using the PokeMove Explorer.

-## Prerequisites

-For the best experience, it is recommended to fork this repository with **Node.js version 18+**, as the application relies on certain features that are available from Node.js 18+.

 Now, you're ready to explore!